Add To Favorites

 Share old memories, make new ones

-Write your own cinquain neatly with a Crayola Washable Fine Tip Marker.
+Students write their own cinquain neatly with a Crayola Washable Fine Tip Marker.
 Leave three or four spaces between each line.
 To make an interesting border, trim around the edges with Crayola Scissors.
 Use a Crayola Glue Stick to attach the cinquain to a contrasting color of construction paper.

 Haiku is a "snapshot" of words, often related to nature or seasons.
 This poetry may not rhyme, but briefly captures a mo